COVID-19 Care: Diminishing the Distance

 SHELTER IN PLACE ORDER BY THE GOVERNOR OF OHIO Stay Home Order 3.22.20

 MESSAGE FROM BISHOP HOLLINGSWORTH APRIL 24, 2020 Gmail – A Pastoral Letter from the Bishop

 MESSAGE FROM BISHOP HOLLINGSWORTH MARCH 23, 2020 Gmail – A Message from Bishop Hollingsworth_ Latest Updates Regarding the Coronavirus Crisis

 EPISCOPAL RELIEF & DEVELOPMENT/ RESPONDING TO EPIDEMICS https://www.episcopalrelief.org/what-we-do/us-disaster-program/faith-based-response-to-epidemics/

 USING ZOOM TO CONFERENCE FACE-TO-FACE WITH OTHERS https://zoom.us/

 In Memoriam The Reverend Dr Richard N Ottaway

-We commend to God Almighty the soul of Dick Ottaway, a colleague some years ago in the Diocese of New Jersey, who died this week in Massachusetts from complications related to Coronavirus.
+We commend to God Almighty the soul of Dick Ottaway, a colleague some years ago in the Diocese of New Jersey, who died in March in Massachusetts from complications related to Coronavirus.
 A South Carolinian who taught economics for many years in university, he assisted in the rebuilding of Saint Bernard’s Church, Bernardsville, NJ, between 2006-2008, where I worked with him in ministry.
 We bid your prayers for Elaine, his wife, and his family.
 May his soul and the souls of all the faithful departed rest in peace.